niecey0123/dating-app/README.md

 # Features:
 Limited Likes & Dislike Profile Option.
-Paid Option for Users to Unlock Unlimited Likes,Profile Promotions & International Matching.
+Place a pet on your wishlist
-Click/ Swipe Left or Right on User's Profiles To Express Interest.
+Click/ Swipe Left or Right on Pet's Profiles To Express Interest.
-Message Board For Users To Converse More Privately.
+Forum From Owners Who Adopted Pets Using Our App
-Easy Access To Viewing Matches Near you.
+Easy Access To Viewing Pets Near you.

 # Project TimeLine: